A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/Introduction.md

 ```{r, eval=TRUE,echo = FALSE}
 gam_mod <- gam(accel ~ s(times), data = mcycle)
 ```
 This is the same as a model above with the exception that accel has now been fitted as a smooth function of the covariate "times".
 It is this smooth function which enables us to model non-linear relationships between two variables.
-For a more in depth explanation see XXX.

 A simple plot for visualising our model can be obtained using:
 ```{r, eval=TRUE,echo = FALSE}